pillboxer/NSAttribeautiful/README.md

   <img src="/Assets/formatted0.png" />
 </p>

 5. By default, each _Group_ will be applied to an _Argument_ once before moving on to the next one.
 If there are more _Groups_ than _Arguments_, the last _Group_ will be applied to any extra arguments.
-You can override this by adding a _GroupIndexContainer_ to the end of your document.
-<br>This is similar to the _GroupContainer_ but enclosed in the brackets are indexes of the _Group_ you wish to apply to a particular _Argument_.
-Each index must be separated by a comma.</br>
+You can override this by adding a _GroupIndexContainer_ to the end of your document. \n\nThis is similar to the _GroupContainer_ but enclosed in the brackets are indexes of the _Group_ you wish to apply to a particular _Argument_.
+Each index must be separated by a comma.

   In the example below, _Group_ '0' (Copperplate) will be applied to the first and second arguments ("document" & "needs") and _Group_ '1' will be applied to the last argument.